alexyy802/Texus/docs/index.rst

-.. texus documentation master file, created by sphinx-quickstart on Fri Aug 21 05:43:30 2015.
+.. discord.py documentation master file, created by sphinx-quickstart on Fri Aug 21 05:43:30 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to texus
+Welcome to Pycord
 ===========================

 .. image:: /images/snake.svg
 .. image:: /images/snake_dark.svg

-texus is a modern, easy to use, feature-rich, and async ready API wrapper for Discord.
+Pycord is a modern, easy to use, feature-rich, and async ready API wrapper for Discord.

 **Features:**